wildaye/karamudie.co.uk/README.md

 When you add a tag or a category name in the front matter of a post, don't forget to add the responding markdown files in /journal/tag/ folder and in /journal/category folder, so they can always render when browsing the journal or searching in the respective page.

 ----------

-Read <a href="https://sunbliss.github.io/photorama/journal/images-size-for-better-performance/">**this**</a> post if you want to ensure your website always loads fast.